Make best use of standards

 Standards are an accepted measure of the reliability of materials, products, methods and services people use every day.
-They can also:
+They also help to:

 - ensure product functionality and compatibility